 \subsection{Changing Pressure}

 In LEBM, the main effect of increasing pressure is increasing the diffusion.
 Therefore, heat transfers between zonal strips more effectively.
-The result is that the ice creation would reduce and it would lower the albedo which in turn increases the temperature.
+The result is that the process of glaciation would be reduced and it would lower the albedo which in turn increases the temperature.
 This effect is in accordance with the plots of figure \ref{fig8}.
-For a planet like $\tau$ Ceti e, due to its location on inner edge of HZ, it is prone to be hot.
+A planet like $\tau$ Ceti e is prone to be hot due to its location on the inner edge of the HZ.
 Therefore, increasing the pressure could decrease the habitability.
 In figure \ref{fig8-a}, the habitability fraction of this planet starts with a value of 0.67 at a pressure of 0.1 atm, increases to nearly one at a pressure of 0.7 atm, and decreases again to the value of 0.78 at a pressure of 1.3 atm.
-In the other two cases (Kepler-22b, Kepler-62f) what is observed is increasing the habitability, especiallyin the case of Kepler-62f, which the planet is inhabitable at low pressures.
+In the other two cases (Kepler-22b, Kepler-62f), what is observed is increasing the habitability, especially in the case of Kepler-62f, where the planet becomes unhabitable at low pressures.
 In figures \ref{fig8-a} \ref{fig8-b} \ref{fig8-c}, Kepler-62f has a zero habitability at pressures below 3.5 atm.
 However, when its pressure increases to 4.5 atm, its habitability has a significant increase and reaches the value of one.

 In more accurate models, various mechanism are included.
 In fact, The effect of surface temperature could not easily be estimated.
 Increasing surface pressure would result in the increment of albedo via Rayleigh scattering and also increases the greenhouse effect which implementing them is beyond the scope of this paper (Zsom, et al 2018).
 Furthermore, since increasing the pressure has a high impact on the temperature, other effects such as the moist and runaway greenhouse, which are not implemented in the standard LEBM, should be studied with more cautious.
 Those two effects are expected to occur on a planet with mean temperature above 350 K (Spiegel et al., 2008, Kopparapu et al., 2013).